AaronTian-stack/qhenki-renderer/README.md

   * Interactive loading bar
   * Loads most gltf 2.0 models with support for up to 2 UV channels
 * Heavy multithreading
-  * Older APIs such as OpenGL require that GPU work be submitted from one thread (with workarounds such as shared contexts).
+  * Older APIs such as OpenGL require that GPU work be recorded/submitted from one thread (with workarounds such as shared contexts).
 I take advantage of Vulkan's exposure of command buffers by using multiple threads to perform tasks such as loading environment maps.
 This provides noticeable performance improvements (~57% faster)
 * Post-processing Stack
   * Apply a variety of configurable post-processing shaders in any order, as many times as you would like.
     * FXAA